Alexandru Papadopol-Calimah: Academician

 During the early-to-mid 1870s, Papadopol-Calimah was focusing more on scholarly pursuits.
 From March 1873, he signed on as founder and co-editor of Revista Contimporană, alongside Anghel Demetriescu, Ștefan C. Michăilescu, Dimitrie Petrino, and Ronetti Roman.
 In 1872, Hasdeu's own journal, Columna lui Traianŭ, began serializing Papadopol-Calimah's sourcebook on Dacia, the Getae, and the Dacians, as Scrieri vechi perdute atingetóre de Dacia; it covered the eighteen centuries between Scylax of Caryanda and Nikephoros Blemmydes, provided an inventory of lost books, and reviewed fragments from outside the classical world, including writings by Movses Khorenatsi.
 His investigations into classical antiquity were also reflected in his documenting a trove found outside Galați in or before 1872, from which he kept one golden stater.
 He donated this item to the Academy in 1879, alongside a Greek drachma from the finds at Histria.

 Papadopol-Calimah remained a regular at Columna to at least 1876, while also publishing in Revista Contimporană.
 The latter hosted his biography of Kaisarios Dapontes (1875), noted by Elias Schwartzfeld for its unusual detail on Jewish Romanian history—namely that Dapontes had favored rabbinical courts over dissenters, to the point of having a "heretical" (possibly Sabbatean) hakham put to death.
-Around that time, Papadopol-Calimah's wife was running a literary club in Tecuci, whose only confirmed members were Ollănescu-Ascanio and Theodor Șerbănescu.
-According to scholar-memoirist Ion Petrovici, Amelia was by then the lover of Tecuci Prefect Tache Anastasiu.
-Their affair was allegedly known to all locals, who were disturbed by the contrast between her delicate nature and the coarsness of Anastasiu and his political machine.
+His other focus was the 18th-century Moldavian polymath, Dimitrie Cantemir.
+As he wrote to fellow researcher Gheorghe Sion in 1877, he had a project to translate all of Cantemir's non-Romanian writings; his own contribution was one of Cantemir's genealogical studies, translated from a Greek manuscript.

 Papadopol-Calimah's activity as a researcher and literary figure lo enticed renewed controversy.
 In September 1876, he was elected a full member of the Romanian Academy.
-The event was poorly welcomed even by Junimea: in one of his columns, Junimist Mihai Eminescu argued that Papadopol-Calimah was only an academician because the institution had already inducted (the implicitly mediocre) Gheorghe Sion and V. A. Urechia.
+The event was poorly welcomed even by Junimea: in one of his columns, Junimist Mihai Eminescu argued that Papadopol-Calimah was only an academician because the institution had already inducted (the implicitly mediocre) Sion and V. A. Urechia.
 A generation later, Petrovici similarly proposed that Papadopol-Calimah was embraced by the Academy "either because of his princely origin, or because [it] lacked trained historians".
 Necula himself acknowledges that both Eminescu and Petrovici were possibly right, since Papadopol-Calimah's research at that stage was "not all that impressive".
+Around that time, Papadopol-Calimah's wife was running a literary club in Tecuci, whose only confirmed members were Ollănescu-Ascanio and Theodor Șerbănescu.
+According to scholar-memoirist Ion Petrovici, Amelia was by then the lover of Tecuci Prefect Tache Anastasiu.
+Their affair was allegedly known to all locals, who were disturbed by the contrast between her delicate nature and the coarseness of Anastasiu and his political machine.